CodeswithAbhi-18/CodeswithAbhi-18/README.md

 I have a basic hands on experience in Python, MySQL and C, currently working on understanding the ways of Kali Linux

-Notes: <br> Come check out the notes i am making along the way of studying cybersec
+Notes: <br> Come check out the notes i am making along the way of studying cybersecurity